 Principal Risk Description Operational risk Operational risk is the risk of loss from inadequate or failed internal processes, people and systems or from external events.
 This includes risks around cyber and information security, provision of external and internal services, financial crimes, financial reporting risk, fraud, IT systems, and security.
 Operational risk is managed through an operational risk framework, including a Risk and Control Self-Assessment (RCSA) process, and operational risk policies.
-The Company maintains a formal approach to operational risk event escalation, whereby material events are identified, captured and escalated.
+The Group maintains a formal approach to operational risk event escalation, whereby material events are identified, captured and escalated.
 Root causes of events are determined, and action plans put in place to ensure an optimum level of control to keep customers and the business safe, reduce costs, and improve efficiency.
-Long term impact of the UK's exit from the EU Risks arising from uncertainties in respect of the medium to long-term implications of the UK's exit from the EU on trade, regulation and employment.
-The Company continues to monitor the wider environment post EU exit, including for market volatility.
-Scenario planning exercises are performed as part of the business as usual, while contingency plans are regularly reviewed for potential strategic, operational and reputational impacts.
-Climate risk The Company is exposed to climate risk through transition and physical risks.
+Climate risk Climate risk is defined as the risk that the Company experiences losses and/or reputational damage, either from the impacts of climate change and the transition to net zero, or as a result of the Company's responses to tackling climate change.
 The Company considers the impact of climate risk as a risk driver on other risks types, such as credit risk, market risk, and operational risk.
 Climate risk is mitigated via the application of the Climate Risk Policy, and actions taken to address other risk types.